SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: Abstract

 \section{Abstract}

-{Graph neural networks (GNNs) realize great success in graph learning but suffer from performance loss when meeting heterophily, i.e. neighboring nodes are dissimilar, due to their local and uniform aggregation.
-Existing attempts in incoorporating global aggregation for heterophilous GNNs usually require iteratively maintaining and updating full-graph information, which entails $\mathcal{O}(n^2)$ computation efficiency for a graph with $n$ nodes, leading to weak scalability to large graphs.
-In this paper, we propose SIMGA, a GNN structure integrating SimRank structural similarity measurement as global aggregation.
-The design of SIMGA is simple, yet it leads to promising results in both efficiency and effectiveness.
-The simplicity of SIMGA makes it the first heterophilous GNN model that can achieve a propagation efficiency near-linear to $n$.
-We theoretically demonstrate its effectiveness by treating SimRank as a new interpretation of GNN and prove that the aggregated node representation matrix has expected grouping effect.
-The performances of SIMGA are evaluated with 11 baselines on 12 benchmark datasets, usually achieving superior accuracy compared with the state-of-the-art models.
-Efficiency study reveals that SIMGA is up to 5$\times$ faster than the state-of-the-art method on the largest heterophily dataset \emph{pokec} with over 30 million edges.}
+Graph neural networks (GNNs) realize great success in graph learning but suffer from performance loss when meeting heterophily, i.e. neighboring nodes are dissimilar, due to their local and uniform aggregation.
+Existing attempts of heterophilous GNNs incorporate long-range or global aggregations to distinguish nodes in the graph.
+However, these aggregations usually require iteratively maintaining and updating full-graph information, which limits their efficiency when applying to large-scale graphs.
+In this paper, we propose \aggname{}, an efficient global heterophilous GNN aggregation integrating the structural similarity measurement SimRank.
+Our theoretical analysis illustrates that \aggname{} inherently captures distant global similarity even under heterophily, that conventional approaches can only achieve after iterative aggregations.
+Furthermore, it enjoys efficient one-time computation with a complexity only linear to the node set size $\mathcal{O}(n)$.
+Comprehensive evaluation demonstrates that \aggname{} achieves state-of-the-art performance with superior aggregation and overall efficiency.
+Notably, it obtains 5$\times$ acceleration on the large-scale heterophily dataset \emph{pokec} with over 30 million edges compared to the best baseline aggregation.